GreatenAnoymous/GreatenAnoymous.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Certainly!
+Here's a refined and polished version of your text, with improved flow, clarity, and professionalism:

+---

-I am currently a dedicated Ph.D. student in Computer Science at Rutgers University, under the guidance of the esteemed Prof. Jingjin Yu.
-My educational background began at the University of Science and Technology of China (USTC), where I pursued my undergraduate degree in Physics.
+I am a Ph.D. candidate in Computer Science at Rutgers University, advised by the esteemed Professor Jingjin Yu.
+Prior to my doctoral studies, I earned my undergraduate degree in Physics from the University of Science and Technology of China (USTC).

-My research focuses on multi-robot planning, robotic grasping, and robotic vision.
-I have also contributed as one of the organizers of the [League of Robot Runners](https://www.leagueofrobotrunners.org/) , sponsored by Amazon Robotics.
+My research focuses on multi-robot planning, robotic grasping, and robotic vision—areas central to advancing autonomous systems and intelligent robotics.
+I have also played a key role as an organizer for the [League of Robot Runners](https://www.leagueofrobotrunners.org/), a robotics competition sponsored by Amazon Robotics.

-I worked for Intuitive Autonomy as a robotics engineer.
+In addition to my academic pursuits, I have professional experience as a robotics engineer at Intuitive Autonomy, where I contributed to the development of elder care robots.

+---

+Let me know if you'd like it tailored further for a specific context, such as a CV, personal website, or job application.

 <script src="./live2dw_miku/lib/L2Dwidget.min.js?0c58a1486de42ac6cc1c59c7d98ae887"></script>